-Each year, I used a week of vacation time in late July to celebrate my sister’s birthday, work on creative projects and enjoy the summer, and 2015 was no exception.
-The weather in Portland, Oregon was hot and we were enjoying a beautiful summer.
+Each year, I used a week of vacation time in late July to celebrate my sister’s birthday, work on creative projects and enjoy the weather, and 2015 was no exception.
+The weather in Portland, Oregon was hot and we were having a beautiful summer.

 On the Thursday of my vacation, I had been downtown running errands.
 As I walked out of the barbershop I received a call from my boss.
 “There’s a conference call at noon about some org changes I’d like you to dial in to.”
 I checked my watch.
 It was 11:50 am.
 “Sure thing,” I said.
 Calls like this happened often enough that I didn’t think much of it.

 Our site director is a great speaker, I’ve heard him speak many times, but on this day his tone was somber.
 I pulled onto the freeway and listened closely as he announced the permanent closure of our offices and the job elimination of over 900 employees, including myself.
 Our final day would be in December.
 We had 5 months.

 “The secret of change is to focus all of your energy, not on fighting the old, but on building the new.” -Socrates

 My mind started racing.
 I was hired out of college at 23 years old and after 15 years with this organization, I looked at my colleagues, some of them mentors, mentees and friends, as I do family.
 I’d literally grown up with so many of these good people.
 Saying goodbye wouldn’t be easy.

 I called my mother as soon as the call ended and told her the news.
 At first, she thought I was pulling her leg, then asked me how I felt about it.
 I realize now that what I was feeling is referred to as joyfear—the mix of fear, anxiety, joy, relief, and excitement one feels when experiencing life’s defining moments.
 Not only did I feel the natural fear and anxiety of the looming financial uncertainty, but I also felt freedom and excitement for the possibilities that lie ahead.